nicriv831/Stock-Data/README.md

 ## 3 - Process Outline <a name="process-outline"></a>

-My process consisted of making teh data stationary/acceptable for a time series model.
+My process consisted of making the data stationary/acceptable for a time series model.
 I ran into some issues with predictions due to the large price swings, so I also went througbh a few extra steps to determine the most ideal PDQ values for the most accurate prediciton based on RMSE.

 ### 3i - Initial Observations/Clean <a name="clean-data"></a>